As at: 14/02/2024

 Afghanistan

 After the Taliban took power in August 2021, Afghanistan plunged into a dramatic socio-economic crisis.
-The unprecedentedly rapid collapse of its economy has been fuelled by the COVID-19 pandemic and by persistent droughts.
-Afghanistan is suffering one of the worst humanitarian emergencies worldwide.
+The economy went into free fall, with its collapse being exacerbated by the COVID-19 pandemic and persistent droughts.
+Afghanistan is experiencing one of the biggest humanitarian emergencies worldwide.

 According to the United Nations, 97 per cent of the Afghan people are living in poverty.
-Some 28 million of the 40 million citizens need humanitarian assistance in order to survive; six million people are just a step away from famine.
-Millions of children are threatened by severe malnutrition and life-threatening diseases.
-The United Nations estimates that funds amounting to 2.59 billion US dollars are needed in 2023 alone to provide food aid and support agriculture.
+Some 23.7 million of the 40 million citizens depend on humanitarian assistance for survival; six million people are on the brink of famine.
+Millions of children are at risk of severe malnutrition and life-threatening diseases.
+The United Nations estimates that funds amounting to 3.06 billion US dollars will be needed in 2024 alone to ensure that the basic needs of 17.3 million particularly vulnerable people are met.

-The de facto authorities are committing massive human rights violations, violating, in particular, the rights of women, girls and minorities, and systematically edging women and girls out of public life.
+The de facto authorities are committing massive human rights violations, violating, in particular, the rights of women, girls and minorities, and systematically forcing women and girls out of public life.
 The United Nations views these forms of targeted discrimination as crimes against humanity.
-Girls are banned, for instance, from attending secondary schools and women are not allowed to go to university.
-In addition, women are forbidden to work for non-governmental organisations, travel without being accompanied by a man or visit public places such as parks.
+Girls are banned from attending secondary schools and women are not allowed to go to university, for instance.
+In addition, women banned from working for non-governmental organisations, travelling without being accompanied by a man or visiting public places such as parks.
 Afghanistan's de facto government is still not recognised internationally.

 Development work must and can continue

-The Afghan people urgently need support to ensure that basic needs continue to be met.
+The Afghan people are in urgent need of support to ensure that basic needs continue to be met.
 The international community agrees that humanitarian assistance alone is not enough in this situation.

 That is why, although the Federal Ministry for Economic Cooperation and Development (BMZ) suspended its official bilateral cooperation with Afghanistan after the Taliban took power in August 2021, it is still continuing to support the Afghan people – at the community level, without involving the government.

-The support offered by the BMZ is aimed at maintaining basic services and thus contributing to overcoming the humanitarian crisis in the medium to long term.
+The support by the BMZ is aimed at providing basic services and thus contributing to overcoming the humanitarian crisis in the medium to long term.
 Development activities on the ground are being implemented exclusively via the World Bank, UN organisations and non-governmental organisations without involving the government at all.

 The protection of human rights, especially the rights of women and girls, is absolutely central.
 The BMZ’s involvement is therefore based on the principle “with women, for women”.
 Where women are able to work in the programmes that the BMZ is financing and can be reached by these programmes, the BMZ will continue its activities in order to maintain basic services for the people.